 Section 20 Children who are accommodated under a voluntary agreement with their parents.
-Section 21 Children who are compulsorily accommodated; this includes children remanded to the local authority or subject to criminal justice supervision order with a residence order Section 31 Children who are the subject of a care order or an interim care order known as severely on the child's social and emotional stability.
-This in turn limits their educational
+Section 21 Children who are compulsorily accommodated; this includes children remanded to the local authority or subject to criminal justice supervision order with a residence order Section 31 Children who are the subject of a care order or an interim care order known as Section 38 development and the impact of this varies depending upon the age at which the turbulence is experienced.
+It is an increasingly known fact in e.g. professional circles (research educationalists and psychologists) that the emotional and social well being of children and young adults is inextricably linked to their ability to learn.

-Section 38 Sections 44 & 46 Children who are the subject of emergency orders for their protection
+Sections 44 & 46 Children who are the subject of emergency orders for their protection